quark-engine/quark-engine/docs/source/quark_method_reference.rst

 quark.core.quark.py
 --------------------

-The module provides methods to check the APK with the five levels of analysis and produce reports.
+The module provides methods to perform the five-stage checking and Quark report generating.

 +--------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------+
 |                                                                      Method                                                                      |                                                Function                                                 |